 Publisher: Baseline

-Few co-op experiences require you to consider whether or not you can trust your teammates.
-Deceit breaks the mold and thrusts players into uncertainty by infecting a fraction of them with a virus.
-Those that aren’t infected must work together to escape to safety, all while the infected work to impede progress, drink from blood bags, and remain undetected.
+Few co-op experiences make you question whether you can trust your teammates.
+Deceit breaks the mold and throws players into uncertainty by secretly “infecting” a fraction of them.
+Those who aren’t infected must work together to escape, while the hidden impostors quietly work against the group and avoid being discovered.

 18. The Blackout Club